jiva00/BlogPlusM/README.md

 Added a case with a display screen magnification of 125% and a website screen magnification of 75%.

+- 2025.03.11. blogplus_v2.2.2 update

+The refresh rate is fixed at 0.3 seconds, but the internal click speed is increased by 0.01 to 0.02 seconds.
+And I deleted the double click.

 ---

 - Future Plans